 c) shall include the new MSB of KNRP-sess ID; and

-d) may include the new IP address/prefix if IP communication is used.
+d) shall include the new IP address/prefix if changed and IP communication is used.

 If the PC5 unicast link identifier update procedure is triggered by the expiry of the initiating UE's privacy timer T5011 as specified in clause 5.2.3, the initiating UE shall create a DIRECT LINK IDENTIFIER UPDATE REQUEST message.
 In this message, the initiating UE